What Not To Write About In A College Application Essay

 AN ODE TO PRIVILEGE

 This doesn’t automatically mean fortunate students can’t mention that they came from that position.
-However, there needs to be more to the college essay topic than just being appreciative of that kind of upbringing.
+However, the college essay topic needs to go beyond simply being appreciative of that kind of upbringing.

 IMMIGRATING TO ANOTHER COUNTRY

-If students want to discuss how immigrating shaped them, then they need to identify a unique aspect of their journey to share.
+If students want to discuss how immigrating shaped them, they need to identify a unique aspect of their journey to share, as a distinctive personal narrative can help their application stand out.
 If a student can’t find a differentiator, it’s typically best to choose another topic.

 FORCING HUMOR

 Telling a funny story can be a great way to engage the reader.
 However, actively trying to be funny when writing college essays doesn’t always work out.
-Forced humor isn’t always as amusing as your student may think, so that that approach can work against them.
-It can come across as disingenuous and overly efforted, neither of which is great when writing a college application essay.
+Forced humor isn’t always as amusing as your student may think so that that approach can work against them.
+It can come across as disingenuous and overly effortful, neither of which is great for a college application essay.

-If they share an experience that happens to be funny, that’s fine.
+If they share an experience that’s funny, that’s fine.
 Sometimes humorous things happen.
 When it was genuinely amusing, forcing it isn’t necessary.
 The humor will emerge authentically.

 BEING YOUR OWN HERO